RexMortem/DataAnalytics/README.md

 # DataAnalytics
-A tool for several data analytics methods
+A tool mainly for doing Lagrange and APCA.

+Refer to **main.py** for an example usage!

 ## Personal To-Do: